Ian Pattison

-Ian Pattison is a Scottish writer who lives in Glasgow, best known for writing the 10 series of the sitcom Rab C Nesbitt.
-He also wrote the 1995 to 1996 sitcom Atletico Partick; the six-episode series Breeze Block starring Tim Healy which aired on BBC Choice in 2002, and he created and co-wrote the sitcom The Crouches, which aired on BBC One from 2003 to 2005.
-He has written three novels Sweet and Tender Hooligan, Looking at the Stars and A Stranger Here Myself, the latter being Rab C Nesbitt's 'autobiography.'
+Ian Pattison is a Scottish writer who was born in Glasgow in 1950.
+He is best known for writing all 10 series and 6 specials of the sitcom' Rab C Nesbitt.'
+He also wrote the 1995 to 1996 BBC sitcom 'Atletico Partick,' the six-episode series 'Breeze Block starring Tim Healy which aired on BBC Choice in 2002 and created and co-wrote the sitcom 'The Crouches', which aired on BBC One from 2003 to 2005.
+He has written five novels including 'Sweet and Tender Hooligan,' 'Looking at the Stars, Unhappy Go Lucky and 'A Stranger Here Myself,' the latter being Rab C Nesbitt's "autobiography".
+Additionally, he has written several plays for theatre, including the award winning 'Faye's Red Lines' at the Edinburgh Fringe in 2025.